neleborgert/CSE-review/README.md

-# Generic psych-DS compliant repository
+# Cybersecurity self-efficacy repository

 ## Description & purpose

+The folder structure contains code, communication, and data from the cybersecurity self-efficacy review project.
+Code is devided into processing and analysis script files.
+Results are saved in a separat sub-folder.
+Communication includes the preregistration and a preprint.
+Data is devided into processed and raw data files.
-This generic folder structure, with brief annotations in notes.txt files, is compliant with the [psych-DS standard for psychological research data](https://psych-ds.github.io/).
-It can easily be forked or downloaded and used as the template for new projects.
+This folder structure is compliant with the [psych-DS standard for psychological research data](https://psych-ds.github.io/).

 ## Github repo URL